jonahar/google-reminders-cli/README.md

 # google-reminders-cli

 This is a simple tool for creating Google reminders from the command line.
-The only supported feature is creating a single reminder in a specified time and date, and is done interactively:
+Currently, the only supported feature is creating a single reminder in a specified time and date, and is done interactively:

 ```
-$ ./remind
+$ python3 remind.py
 What's the reminder: Pay bills
 When do you want to be reminded: tomorrow at 4pm